 How Do I Know If My Symptoms Are Related To Gluten?

-Unfortunately there isn’t one test that can tell you with 100 percent certainty whether gluten is causing your health issues or not – but there are some steps you can take to determine whether being on a gluten-free diet would be beneficial to you.
+If you don’t have celiac disease but still have symptoms you feel are triggered by gluten, unfortunately there isn’t one test that can tell you with 100 percent certainty whether gluten is causing your health issues or not – but there are some steps you can take to determine whether being on a gluten-free diet would be beneficial to you.
+Your doctor or a registered dietitian will guide you through the process.

-Once your home is gluten-free (and you’re 100 percent sure of that), your next step is to try reintroducing gluten into your diet.
+Once your home is gluten-free and your symptoms have gone away after a time on a gluten-free diet, your next step is to try reintroducing gluten into your diet.
 This can be difficult; most people feel terrible the first few times they eat something containing gluten again!
 If you feel angry, bloated or tired after eating bread or pasta, chances are good that you’ve found the source of some of your symptoms!

 If your symptoms come back within two days of consuming foods containing gluten, this is a pretty big indication that you need to continue avoiding it.
-However, if it takes a while for the effects to show up or not at all, this doesn’t necessarily mean that gluten is okay for you.
+However, if it takes a while for the effects to show up or not at all, it could be something else that is the trigger.

 As mentioned previously, some studies have linked gluten to a number of other health problems – and a great many individuals claim they feel better when they stop eating gluten but don’t notice an immediate change in their symptoms (5).
 If your body seems okay with gluten-based foods, keep doing what you’re doing!
 But if every time you eat wheat or similar products, your head begins to pound or your stomach starts acting up again…well, maybe giving the diet a shot won’t be such a bad idea after all!